kyma-project/control-plane/docs/kyma-environment-broker/03-11-swagger.md

 ---
 title: Check API using Swagger
-type: Tutorials
+type: Details
 ---

-This tutorial shows how to check the API schema using Swagger.
+Using the Swagger UI you can visualize the KEB's APIs on a single page.

-The Swagger is injected into the KEB's container which exposes the Swagger UI on root endpoint.
+The Swagger UI static files are copied from the [official source](https://github.com/swagger-api/swagger-ui/tree/master/dist) then they're injected into the KEB's container which exposes them on the root endpoint.

-The Swagger UI static files are copied from the [official source](https://github.com/swagger-api/swagger-ui/tree/master/dist).

 The KEB uses swagger schema file mounted as volume to the Pod.
 You can find that schema [here](https://github.com/kyma-project/control-plane/blob/master/resources/kcp/charts/kyma-environment-broker/files/swagger.yaml).